Roxiun/Statsify/README.md

 - Stars & FKDR on Tablist like Lilith

-- See other players' ping (Polsu API)
+- See other players' ping

 - Urchin API support for Sniper & Cheater tags